 Without history or precedent upon which to hook determinations, we lack a metric for what proportionality and necessity mean in the context of cyber force, not to mention how we might measure—or even know—the extent of the targetedness.
 Moreover, recurring concerns around international law more generally may be amplified when it is applied to the cyber context.
 For instance, it may be even more difficult to impel adoption of protocols and treaties, and there are paramount questions regarding the enforceability of rules.
 Cyber also introduces the problem of attribution, because states must have airtight attribution to be able to properly punish infringers.

-In March 2013, a group of NATO researchers at the Cooperative Cyber Defense Center of Excellence in Tallinn determined that Stuxnet was an “act of force” and a likely violation of international law.
+In March 2013, a group of North Atlantic Treaty Organization (NATO) researchers at the Cooperative Cyber Defense Center of Excellence in Tallinn determined that Stuxnet was an “act of force” and a likely violation of international law.
 Earlier commentators had alleged that Stuxnet may have violated international law because it attacked a civilian target, that it violated first strike proscriptions by extension, and that “a digital version of a U.S. and Israeli military first strike makes the United States government and Israel civilly liable for the damage and disruption caused by Stuxnet.”

 These findings were released to minimal fanfare and incited no reactive action.
 Stuxnet brought to the forefront questions of the force and reach of international law in cyberattacks, and those questions are far from answered.